NVIDIA/cuda-quantum/docs/sphinx/using/examples/quantum_operations.rst

 to a constraint on types of quantum gates we can define.

-For a general quantum state :math:`\ket{\psi}`, upholding the normalisation condition requires quantum gates to be unitary, that is :math:`U^{\dagger}U = U^{*^{T}}U = \mathbb{I}`.
+For a general quantum state :math:`\ket{\psi}`, upholding the normalization condition requires quantum gates to be unitary, that is :math:`U^{\dagger}U = U^{*^{T}}U = \mathbb{I}`.

 Single Qubit Gates
 ------------------

-Below we summarise a few single qubit gates and their effects on quantum
+Below we summarize a few single qubit gates and their effects on quantum
 states:

 .. math::  X \equiv \begin{bmatrix} 0 & 1 \\ 1 & 0 \end{bmatrix}, \hspace{1cm} X(\alpha\ket{0} + \beta\ket{1}) = \alpha\ket{1} + \beta\ket{0} \hspace{1cm}